AceOSpades91/azure-devops/README.md

 # azure-devops
-This is a repo for azure devops
+This is a repo for azure devops, a class project from Udacity.